slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - your perception of me is a reflection of you

+> *"Before you are old, attend as many funerals as you can bear, and listen.
+Nobody talks about the departed’s achievements.
+The only thing people will remember is what kind of person you were while you were achieving."
+-- Kevin Kelly*
 -->

 > *"Judge a man by his questions, not by his answers."